xp4xbox/Batch-Farm-Simulator/README.md

 -Finishing the "Harvest Crops" function (so far only harvest corn is complete) -Adding option to sell harvested crops
 -The entire tend to animals menu
--Adding the ability to have rase the players level -Adding the ability to modify the players energy (optional)
+-Adding the ability to rase the players level
+-Adding the ability to modify the players energy (optional)